coala/coala/docs/Developers/Review.rst

-   "unack" or "needs work" (all case-insensitive) and contains at least the first 6 characters of each passing commit hash delimited by spaces, commas, or forward slashes (the commit URLs from GitHub satisfy the commit hash requirements).
+   "unack" or "needs work" (all case-insensitive) and contains at least the first 6 characters of each passing commit hash delimited by spaces, commas, or forward slashes (the commit URLs from GitHub satisfy the commit hash requirements).unack is used for disapprove commit that is ack-ed by someone else.

 .. note::